 NBA Playoffs: Suns' Starting Lineup Against Nuggets

-The Phoenix Suns host the Denver Nuggets for Game 1 on Monday night.
+The Phoenix Suns are in Denver for Game 3 against the Nuggets.

-The Phoenix Suns will welcome the Denver Nuggets to Arizona on Monday evening for Game 1 of their second-round series.
+The Phoenix Suns own a 2-0 series lead over the Denver Nuggets after winning the first two games of the series at home in Phoenix.

-For the game, the Suns have announced their starting lineup, and their full lineup can be seen in a post below from FantasyLabs NBA.
+On Friday, the Suns are in Denver for the first road game of the series in Game 3.

-The Suns are coming off of a series win over the Los Angeles Lakers last week.
+For the game, the Suns have announced their starting lineup, and the full lineup can be seen below from FantasyLabs NBA.

-The Suns are 5.5-point favorites over the Denver Nuggets in Phoenix for Game 1 on Monday evening, according to FanDuel.
+The Nuggets are 2-point favorites over the Phoenix Suns for Game 3 in Denver on Friday evening, according to FanDuel.

 Related stories on NBA basketball